 Come to Saddlehorn Visitor Center for your free backcountry permit.

 Backcountry Camping Regulations

 A backcountry use permit must be in your possession while traveling in the backcountry.
+Did we mention that you should get your permit from the visitor center?
 Permits are free and must be picked up at the visitor center.
 Regulations are in effect to protect park resources and reduce visitor impacts.
-It is the responsibility of all trip participants to know and obey the following regulations while in the backcountry.
+Backcountry campers should find remote location where they can neither be seen nor heard.
+It is the responsibility of all trip participants to know and obey the following regulations (we know there are a lot, but stick with us) while in the backcountry: